julp/PECL-intl/README.md

 ## As dynamic extension

-1. Make sure your current PHP installation does not already include intl as a static extension (if dynamic, backup first intl.so or php_intl.dll somewhere else)
+1. make sure your current PHP installation does not already include intl as a static extension (if dynamic, backup/move first intl.so or php_intl.dll somewhere else)
 2. grab these sources
 3. compile and install them as any other extension: `cd path/to/sources && phpize && ./configure && make && make install`
 4. load it by adding `extension=intl.so` (replace intl.so by php_intl.dll on Windows) to your php.ini